 Tourism is a major industry in Spain, contributing nearly 11% to the national GDP of the country.
 The majority of visitors to Spain come from European countries, such as the United Kingdom, France, Italy, and Germany.
 Between the historical cities and towns of the country like Barcelona and Madrid, the world-class resorts at the Mediterranean and Atlantic coasts of the country, the popular festivals like the Carnival and the Running of the Bulls, 15 national parks, well-developed winter tourism facilities, and a bustling nightlife, Spain is a hotspot of tourist attractions.
 13 Spanish cities are also regarded as UNESCO World Heritage Sites, attracting foreign visitors with their unique charm and significance.

 2. United States

-The United States is vast country serving a large number of attractions to the global travelers.
+The United States is vast country serving a large number of attractions to global travelers.
 Many of the U.S. cities like New York, Los Angeles, Las Vegas thrive with tourists all year round.
-Major natural attractions here include the Grand Canyon, Yellowstone National Park, the Alaskan subarctic wonders, the Hawaiian beaches and more.
+Major natural attractions within the country include the Grand Canyon, Yellowstone National Park, the Alaskan subarctic wonders, Hawaiian beaches and more.
 In 29 states of the country, the tourism industry is among the first three industries generating the maximum number of employment opportunities.
 U.S.A. receives the greatest number of foreign tourists from Mexico, Canada, and the United Kingdom and its domestic tourism industry is also highly active.